 It might seem like a strange question, but actually, it is rather topical.
 On June 23, 2013, the European Union formally gave its backing to the use of iron oxides and hydroxides in the labels for food.
 The move paved the way for changes in the way fresh produce is marketed and identified, but what does it all mean?
 Would you be happy to buy an orange that didn’t come with a recognisable label?
 Would you pick up a watermelon with a smile tattooed on the skin and details of its origin underneath?

 The Changing World of Food Labelling

-For many decades, small stickers have been used to label fruit and provide consumers with the information they need about the produce going into their basket.
+For many decades, custom stickers have been used to label fruit and provide consumers with the information they need about the produce going into their basket.
 In the UK there are strict rules on how food must be labelled, and with shoppers becoming more interested in the provenance of what they’re eating and its traceability, the subject of food labelling has never been so important.

 The horse meat scandal that hit Britain at the start of 2013 brought food labelling to the attention of pretty much everyone.
-When meat products that claimed to contain beef were found to actually contain horse meat, consumers understandably became more focused on exactly what they were eating and the ingredients contained within their food.
+When meat products that claimed to contain beef were found to actually contain horse meat, consumers understandably became more focused on exactly what they were eating and the ingredients contained in their food.
 A growing focus on healthy eating, local produce and learning about exactly where food has come from has also tied into this renewed demand for produce to be labelled clearly and honestly.